lifeike/Xerris_technical_interview_code_challenge/README.md

 5.each turn, player enter the position of hit.
 The taken positions will be ignored including own ship and position hit before.

-6.hit position must be in the ocean(1-8), if not, re-enter.
+6.hit position must be in the ocean(8x8), if not, re-enter.

+7.three hits win. quit the game.

 ## coverage report

 All objects and methods are tested except printing method and game menu.

+## tools
+IDE: intellij
+Automated System: Maven
+unit test: Junit